TeRacksito/PC-Componentes-Clone/README.md

 - **Docker Issues**: If you encounter any issues with Docker and port bindings, try the following:

   1. **Port Already in Use**: Check if the required ports (5011, 5012, 3306) are already in use.
      ```cmd
      netstat -aon | findstr "5011 5012 3306"
      ```
      Kill the processes using the ports (replace `PID` with the actual process ID).
      ```cmd
      taskkill /F /PID [PID]
      ```
   2. **Reset WinNAT**: Try resetting the WinNAT network using privileged PowerShell.
      ```powershell
      net stop winnat
      net start winnat
      ```
      You can check the excluded port range of WinNAT, to make sure it was the issue.
      ```powershell
-      netsh interface ipv4 show excludedportrange protocol=tcp
+     netsh interface ipv4 show excludedPortRange protocol=tcp
      ```
      _Of course, Windows making trouble with no reason..._

 - **package-lock.json**: There shouldn't be package-lock files other that the root one.
 Because NPM is set up with workspaces, all packages goes to root lock file.
   Having this in mind, the extension `Red Hat Dependency Analytics` with ID `redhat.fabric8-analytics` is not recommended for this project.
 As it creates a package-lock.json for every workspace.
 To remove it, you can disable the extension or remove it from the workspace settings.